wiseupdata/databricks/README.md

 <details>
 <summary>
-   🤝 Give permissions to another user in your cluster, click here
+   Give permissions to another user in your cluster 🤝 click!
 </summary>

 ```